 Gamma-trimethylaminobutyraldehyde is then dehydrogenated and forms gamma-butyrobetaine a reaction catalyzed by the 4-trimethylammoniobutyraldehyde dehydrogenase.
 Finally, L-carnitine is formed by the hydroxylation of gamma-butyrobetaine a reaction catalyzed by the gamma-butyrobetaine hydroxylase (BBOX1).

-L-carnitine biosynthesis involves different organelles (the nucleus, the mitochondria, the peroxisome and the cytosol) in various tissues and organs: kidney, liver, brain, etc…[26].
+L-carnitine biosynthesis involves different organelles (the nucleus, the mitochondria, the peroxisome and the cytosol) in various tissues and organs: kidney, liver, brain, etc.[26].
 Between 1 and 2 μmol of carnitine are synthesized/kg b.w. per day in a human body.

 Dietary origin of carnitine